Unidata/thredds/grib/src/main/resources/resources/grib1/readme.txt

     http://www.mmm.ucar.edu/rt/amps/wrf_grib and is now named wrf_amps.wrf.
 These differ in all entries >= 248.
   - center=60,subcenter=255,version=2: Correspond with kevin manning (kmanning@ucar.edu) to get a subcenter assigned to AMPS and to properly version their tables.
+  - "As far as I can tell from my repository history, aside from one correction (in late 2009) where the rain water and ice water were getting all confused, it looks like I've used the same table since at least early 2009."

  8/25/2011 Check current wmo table (wmo_2_v3.tab) against whats at http://dss.ucar.edu/docs/formats/grib/gribdoc/ (10.2).
   - units differ for entries 10, 19, 53, 76, 120. switch to using dss doc (wmo-grib1.dss).